fishcus/KAP-manual/en/install/installation_on_cloud/deploy_on_qingcloud.md

 QingCloud AppCenter is an enterprise applications delivery platform provided by QingCloud, including a series of applications in big data ecosystem, such as Hadoop, Zookeeper etc, and can reduce the efforts and complexity of development, deployment and maintanence in the cloud.

 In QingCloud AppCenter, Kyligence Enterprise presents as a standard application, which allows users to provision a new cluster including Hadoop, Hive, Kyligence Enterprise in one click.
-In the meantime, Kyligence Enterprise also acts as a part of QingCloud's Hadoop service (QingMR), where users can select to install KAP as an application while deploying the QingMR service.
+In the meantime, Kyligence Enterprise also acts as a part of QingCloud's Hadoop service (QingMR), where users can select to install Kyligence Enterprise as an application while deploying the QingMR service.

 ### Install Kyligence Enterprise